Records show that retrials of deadlocked jury decisions aren’t as common as previously thought.

 6. The rate of hung jury retrials in the Bronx jurisdiction is 3.1%

 Hung jury decisions that require retrials across Bronx courts stand at 3.1%.
-The figures mean that around 1 out of every 50 jury decisions in Bronx courts will be deadlocked and need retrials.
+The figure means that around 1 out of every 50 jury decisions in the Bronx courts will be deadlocked and need retrials.

 7. Eleven (11) major factors determine whether a hung jury decision will occur in US courts